AhmedMHCodeLab/ECS-Project-V1/README.md

    terraform apply
    ```

-4. After deployment, access your application using the URL in the Terraform outputs.
+4. After deployment, access your application at the URL shown in Terraform outputs.
+5. **Important**: Update your domain's nameservers at your registrar to point to the Route53 hosted zone nameservers for DNS delegation.

 ## 📁 Project Structure